webix-hub/docs/data/tutorials/basic_app_2.md

 	});
 }
 ~~~
-Confirmation window is inited by the webix.confirm constructor.
-It inlcudes
+Confirmation window is initialized by the webix.confirm constructor.
+It includes

 - **title** (string) - text header of the window;
 - **text** (string) - text message to the user;